Our use of cookies

 Answer:

-Once the funding criteria is confirmed as being satisfied, the social care practitioner and the Brokerage Service will source a care home on your behalf and provide you with the available options.
+Once the funding criteria are confirmed as being satisfied, the social care practitioner and the Brokerage Service will source a care home on your behalf and provide you with the available options.
 Our finance team will use the financial assessment form previously completed to calculate your contribution towards these fees.

 If we are paying some or all of the cost of your care, we will find at least one home that can meet your care needs.